 What really sets Minibar apart is its “Book a Bartender” feature—you can reserve your own personal bartender for your next gathering for three, four, or five hours.
 From there, Minibar will reach out to you to talk details, and while you’ll be responsible for securing all of the necessary supplies ahead of time, you won’t have to lift a finger when your bartender arrives to do their thing.
 Reservations must be booked at least one day in advance, and the program is only available in select cities.

-Drizly co-founders Cory Rellas and Justin Robinson are both equal parts drinks enthusiasts and business whizzes.
-Together, they’ve taken a savvy concept and built it into a drinks delivery powerhouse over the course of the company’s first eight years.
+Drizly co-founders Cory Rellas, Nick Rellas, and Justin Robinson are all equal parts drinks enthusiasts and business whizzes.
+Together, they took a savvy concept and built it into a drinks delivery powerhouse.

 Drizly’s business model is similar to that of Minibar’s in that it creates a digital marketplace out of your surrounding local liquor stores’ wine, spirits, and mixers, but this app has a particularly strong program for businesses, offering a “white glove” concierge service that will curate your workplace’s selection for free.
 Those who prefer to have a say in their order can do the shopping on their own via the main website, but this is a serious perk for anyone who just doesn’t have the time (or the confidence) to handle the office’s everyday or special event drink selection.

 Expect a $5 delivery fee (and tip your delivery person, of course) in most markets, so plan for those added costs, but you won’t have to worry about any crazy product markups along the way.